What are the risk factors for brain and spinal cord tumors?

 People with this condition are at higher risk for developing gliomas, along with breast cancer, soft tissue sarcomas, leukemia, and adrenal gland cancer, and certain other types of cancer.
 It is caused by changes in the TP53 gene.

-Other inherited conditions, including Gorlin syndrome (basal cell nevus syndrome), Turcot syndrome, and Cowden syndrome are also linked with increased risks of certain types of brain and spinal cord tumors.
 Some families may have genetic disorders that are not well recognized or that may even be unique to a particular family.

 Immune system disorders

 People with impaired immune systems have an increased risk of developing lymphomas of the brain or spinal cord (known as primary CNS lymphomas).
 Lymphomas are cancers of lymphocytes, a type of white blood cell that fights disease.
 Primary CNS lymphoma is less common than lymphoma that develops outside the brain.

 A weakened immune system can be congenital (present at birth), or it can be caused by treatments for other cancers, treatment to prevent rejection of transplanted organs, or diseases such as the acquired immunodeficiency syndrome (AIDS).

 Factors with uncertain, controversial, or unproven effects on brain tumor risk

 This has been the subject of a great deal of debate in recent years.
 Cell phones give off radiofrequency (RF) rays, a form of energy on the electromagnetic spectrum between FM radio waves and those used in microwave ovens, radar, and satellite stations.
 Cell phones do not give off ionizing radiation, the type that can cause cancer by damaging the DNA inside cells.
 Still, there have been concerns that the phones, whose antennae are built-in and therefore are placed close to the head when being used, might somehow raise the risk of brain tumors.